an-alch3mist/_CONSTRUCTOR/_0/README.md

 ```

 state enable between (silicons of same type) with (silicon of different type as interface from prev iter)
-state enable between (metal and silicon from curr iter)
+state enable between (metal and silicon connected from curr iter)

 ```